merlit64/mav6/README.md

 sudo apt install sshpass (for scp tests) sudo apt install openssh-server (for ssh tests) sudo apt install telnetd (for telnet tests)

+To enable ubuntu telnet server for ipv6, as well as default ipv4 support: sudo vi /etc/inetd.conf copy the line that start with "telnet     stream     tcp" and paste it below the existing line change tcp to tcp6 save and quit systemctl restart inetd

 Install VS Code or IDE of choice? sudo snap install --classic code